JupiterOne/graph-automox/docs/jupiterone.md

 ### In Automox

-1. Sign-up for a Automox account
+1. Sign up for a Automox account.
-2. Take note of the provided domain
+2. Take note of the provided domain.
 3. In the kebab menu on the console, go to Keys.
-4. Add an API key
+4. Add an API key.

 ### In JupiterOne